Adam Sedgwick: Links and opposition to slavery

 A liberal Whig in politics, Sedgwick had long been a passionate supporter of abolition.
 In a letter to Bishop Wilberforce, dated July 16, 1848, Sedgwick wrote of signing a petition against the slave trade while he was a child—the first "political act of [his] life"—after his father had shown him "ugly pictures of the horrors of slavery".
 However, although Sedgwick did nothing to further slavery, he was arguably a beneficiary of it through his links with the Sill family, who were his neighbours in Yorkshire.
 The Sills owned slaves in Jamaica and brought at least one back home to Dentdale.

 Ann Sill, described on her memorial in Dent church as "last survivor of the aforesaid family", owned slaves in 1834 when the abolition of slavery in the British Empire was put into effect.
 She claimed compensation, but died in 1835 before it was awarded.
 The money went to the co-trustees of her will, one of whom was Sedgwick.
+Details are given in the database of the Centre for the Study of the Legacies of British Slavery.

 He was awarded half of £3,783 in compensation for 174 slaves.

-Details are given in the database of the Centre for the Study of the Legacies of British Slavery.
+This was to be passed on to beneficiaries of the will (of which he was one).

 He was one of 46,000 people paid compensation by the British government following the abolition of slavery.